Required Roles for Teams Installation

 for each employee profile in the TechWolf SkillEngine API.
 The Azure ID should

-be stored in the Custom Property with the key employee_azure_id
+be stored in the Custom Property with the key employee_azure_id.
+The mapping

 between the employee ID known in TechWolf’s SkillEngine and their corresponding